wp-plugins/eme-sync-facebook-events/readme.txt

 A: The Facebook App ID and App Secret are required by Facebook to access data via the Facebook graph API.
 To signup for a developer account or learn more see - http://developers.facebook.com/docs/guides/canvas/

-Q: How do I find the Facebook UID of the page for which I wish to synchronize events?
+Q: How do I find the Facebook ID of the page for which I wish to synchronize events?

 A: Goto the page you're interested in - ex. https://www.facebook.com/webtrends
-Copy the URL and replace 'www' with 'graph' - ex. https://graph.facebook.com/webtrends The UID is the first item in the resulting text.
+Copy the URL and replace 'www' with 'graph' - ex. https://graph.facebook.com/webtrends The ID is the first item in the resulting text.
 In this example it is "54905721286".
+Of course, 'webtrends' itself is accepted as a value too (it will just add an extra call to facebook to get the page ID).

 Q: Do my Facebook events get updated on a schedule?